tripledoublev/CV/index.md

 - Git
 - Jira and Confluence
 - Python
+- Abode Creative Suite (Photoshop, Illustrator, InDesign)
+- Blockchain experience; DAO contributor and NFT creator with a strong interest in ReFi
 - Node.js

 ### Current position (since March 2021)
 - Web specialist with the Digital Initiatives at the McGill University Library